Please identify and briefly describe officially recognized student clubs and activities at your institution that…

-Franciscan athletics is guided by the motto: Faith.
-Virtue, Knowledge.
+Franciscan intercollegiate athletics is guided by the motto: Faith.
+Virtue.
+Knowledge.
 Self Control.
 Student-athletes are formed spiritually, emotionally, and physically in many ways.
 In addition to a chaplain who oversees all Baron athletic programs, most teams have their own chaplain and participate in a retreat at the start of the school year.
 Every team prays together before the game, most also attend Mass as a team on game days, and it is a long-standing tradition for all Baron teams to invite the opposing team to pray with them following the game.
 While driving to away games, the teams pray the Rosary, Divine Mercy Chaplet, and other prayers.

-Franciscan University has embraced a philosophy that a well-rounded athletics program including intercollegiate, intramural, and recreational sports as well as wellness programming should be offered as a part of its educational mission.
+Franciscan University has embraced a philosophy that a well-rounded athletics program including intercollegiate, intramural, and recreational sports as well as wellness programming, should be offered as a part of its educational mission.
 Toward that end, the University partners with SportsLeader, a Catholic virtue-based formation program that charges each varsity coach to be involved in the spiritual growth of their student-athletes.
 The program incorporates the four pillars of virtue, mentoring, ceremony, and Catholic identity.

 Does your institution require all student clubs and activities, including those listed above, to operate in accord with Catholic teaching?
+(Yes/No)

 How does your institution address student clubs and activities that may conflict with Catholic teaching?